 County learns from past floods to prepare for the future

-County officials will prioritize removing sediments from critical points in the Yahara Lakes and River this summer, in an effort to move water through the chain of lakes faster to prevent future flooding.
+County officials will prioritize removing sediments from critical points in the Yahara Lakes and River this summer, in an effort to move more water through the chain of lakes faster and reduce the impact of future flooding.

 “One of the things that was identified is that we need to be able to move water quickly through our chain of lakes and by removing the sediment strategically, we are actually able to increase the flow from one lake to another.”
 Eicher said.
 “It was something we could do well, and have the resources to do right away.”

-As the watershed confronts another flood season, it is still reeling from the impacts of last year’s, which wrecked more that $154 million in damages county-wide.
-On the other side of the isthmus, the Board is looking to last year’s floods to prepare for the future.
+As the Yahara Watershed confronts another flood season, it is still reeling from the impacts of last year’s, which wrecked more that $154 million in damages county-wide.
+Now, the County Board is looking to last year’s floods to prepare for the future.

-In addition to dredging, pumping, aquatic plant harvesting, lake level evaluation, improved dam management and run-off retention are among the solutions it has prioritized, based on recommendations from a Lakes Level Task Force that met throughout the spring.
+In addition to dredging, the board has also prioritized pumping, aquatic plant harvesting, lake level evaluation, improved dam management and run-off retention as flood management solutions, based on recommendations from a Lakes Level Task Force that met throughout the spring.

 “Based on the recommendations, we are starting to take some action,” Eicher said.
 “We don’t want what happened last year to happen this year.”